 One of the biggest considerations in which style of corner sink to install is the shape of the corner cabinet where you wish to install the sink.
 A 90-degree corner is best suited to an L-shaped sink or one with two basins set at 90 degrees from one another.
 Alternatively, you may have a diagonal corner cabinet, meaning the corner is instead made up of three lines with two 135-degree angles between them.
 These corners are usually fit with rectangle sinks, although other shapes, such as diamonds, are also available.

-Benefits to Corner Kitchen Sinks
+Benefits of Corner Kitchen Sinks

 Obviously, the biggest benefit to having a sink in the corner is that it saves kitchen space.
 If you have a cramped, tight kitchen, this can make your entire kitchen design feel drastically larger.
 Even those with slightly larger kitchens often like the fact that a corner sink allows them to make the most of an otherwise-unused dead space, turning an overlooked corner area into a functional hub of the kitchen.
 Some homes with particularly large kitchens can even benefit from having a traditional kitchen sink and a corner sink in another part of the kitchen to make it easier for two people to use sinks at the same time.